Canadian officials meet with detainee Michael Spavor in China for second time

 Canada appreciates international support for the pair and for the rule of law from the United Kingdom, France, Germany, the European Union, the United States and Australia, the department added.

-Separately, Prime Minister Justin Trudeau’s office released a summary of a call between Trudeau and Japanese Prime Minister Shinzo Abe Monday night that said they discussed the detentions and “both reiterated the importance of respecting and adhering to justice and the rule of law.”
+The Prime Minister’s Office also released a summary of a Monday call between Trudeau and Japanese Prime Minister Shinzo Abe that said they discussed the detentions and “both reiterated the importance of respecting and adhering to justice and the rule of law.”

+Trudeau’s refusal to call the Chinese president to “de-escalate the situation” has many Canadians worried, Conservative foreign affairs critic Erin O’Toole told a news conference Tuesday.
+“They are questioning travel to China, and they’re concerned about the well-being of their family members working there now.”

+Conservative MP Stephanie Kusie, a former foreign-service officer, said she has been contacted by active and retired colleagues who want the Liberal government to take a stronger political stand on the detentions.
+“This is not just a consular matter, this is a political matter and it requires a political response,” she said.

 “They listened, they heard our position,” Conservative MP Michael Cooper, a delegation member, said in an interview from Shanghai.